dee-me-tree-or-love/chai_sql/docs/basic-sql-fragment/index.md

               / ColumnAccess "," Column ["AS" Alias]

 ; query
 Query  = "SELECT" ["DISTINCT"] ColumnAccess
+         "FROM" TableAccess ";"
+       / "SELECT" ["DISTINCT"] ColumnAccess
+         "FROM" TableAccess
-         "FROM" TableAccess "WHERE" Condition
+         "WHERE" Condition ";"
        / "SELECT" ["DISTINCT"] "*"
+         "FROM" TableAccess
-         "FROM" TableAccess "WHERE" Condition
+         "WHERE" Condition ";"
+       / Query
-       / Query ("UNION" / "INTERSECT" / "EXCEPT") ["ALL"] Query
+       ("UNION" / "INTERSECT" / "EXCEPT")
+       ["ALL"] Query ";"
 ```

 ### Typing Queries